Wilson Sibbett: Works

 He was made a Fellow of the Royal Society in 1997, and awarded the Rumford Medal in 2000.
 The Royal Society of Edinburgh elected him their first Chief Advisor on Science.

 He was appointed a Commander of the Order of the British Empire (CBE) in 2001.

 In 1989 he was made a Fellow of The Royal Society of Edinburgh.
 He was Vice-President for Physical Sciences from 2010 - 2013.

+In 1998, he was elected a Fellow of the Optical Society, and in 2011, he received the Charles Hard Townes Medal.

+After retirement, he remained a well respected pioneer of the ultrafast laser research community, by staff and students alike.

+Sibbett died on 15 October 2024.